Last Updated | October 4, 2023

 The medical documentation specialist is responsible for listening to the physicians’ voice records.
-Also, they transcribe the information in the electronic records and reviews.
+Also, they transcribe the information into electronic records and reviews.

 How is the documentation organized in the patient’s medical record?

-The documentation is organized in the patient medical records in the categories of vital signs, demographics, medications, problems, allergies, progress notes, and treatment plans.
+The documentation is organized in the patient’s medical records in the categories of vital signs, demographics, medications, problems, allergies, progress notes, and treatment plans.
 It can be recorded on online systems